gomods/athens/docs/content/configuration/authentication.md

 import "git.example.com/golibs/logo"
 ```

-Further assume that you would manually clone this import like this
+Further, assume that you would manually clone this import like this

 ```bash
 $ git clone ssh://git@git.example.com:7999/golibs/logo.git